-How To Insert Turret Tags for Xover Boards
+How To Insert Turret Tags in Tufnol Board

-and fixing of the components to the inner speaker cabinet can also be a bit of a problem.
+The fixing of component boards to inner speaker cabinets can also be a bit of a problem.

 Tufnol board / sheet is an insulating material made from paper and glue.
 It is produced in a number of grades and thicknesses, some of which are extensively used in the electrical industry.
 It can be drilled, filled and cut and has a good stiffness for component mounting.

-Turret tags, Fig(1), are small solderable components which, when board mounted, allow the use of interconnecting wires and fitting of components between them.
+Turret tags are small metal, solderable, components which, when board mounted, allow the use of interconnecting wires and fitting of components between them.

-(1) Draw your board outline on a sheet of paper and cut to size.
+(1) Draw your crossover board outline on a sheet of paper and cut to size.

-(3) Mark the positions on the paper, a small cross or circle, where you want to insert the pins.
-Note: for components with thick wires you should allow enough space to adequately bend / form the connection to the pin, (10 to 15)mm.
+(3) Mark the crossover wire positions on the paper, a small cross or circle, where you want to insert the turret tags.
+Note: for components with thick wires you should allow enough space to adequately bend / form the connections to the tags, (10 to 15)mm.

-(4) Stick the paper onto the board to exactly cover the Tufnol board.
-Selotape is good because it's transparent.
-It's also a good idea at this point to mark four corner holes for later mounting your board.
+(4) Stick the paper onto the Tufnol board to exactly cover the board surface.
+Sellotape is good because it's transparent.
+It's also a good idea at this point to mark four corner drill holes for later mounting your board.
 M3 or M4 holes should be sufficient.

 (6) Leave the paper in place and drill the holes.
 Use a piece of scrap MDF or flat wood as a backing piece under the Board.
 The underside hole edges will otherwise break-away when the drill goes through.
-Known as break-out, this is not good, as we need a 'good, clean' through hole for proper turret fitting.
+Known as break-out, this is not good, as we need a 'good, clean' through-hole for turret tags to fit properly.

 Note: (The use of the correct drill size is important for accurate tag fitting.
-2.05mm is the specified size and can be obtained from QTA.
+2.05mm is the specified drill size and these can be obtained from QTA.
 2.1mm is usable but less satisfactory).

 (7) Remove the paper and re-use on the second board, assuming you are making two.
 If unusable draw a second outline and repeat the above procedures.